 - An administrator will use the PA system to give instructions for the evacuation process.
 All students and staff need to pay close attention during this announcement. - All staff and students will evacuate the building following standard Fire Drill Procedures. - All classrooms that normally exit the front of the building crossing Prince Street: Proceed across Prince Street to the Memorial Art Gallery parking lot to the large field by Goodman Street. - All classrooms that normally exit the building on the side near University Avenue: Turn left crossing Prince Street at University Avenue and proceed down University Avenue to Goodman Street.
 Turn left and enter the Memorial Art Gallery parking lot moving towards the field near that entrance. - All classrooms that normally exit the back of the building and turn right on University Avenue heading towards Alexander Street: Turn left at University Avenue crossing Prince Street to Goodman Street.
-Turn left on Goodman Street and enter the Memorial Art Gallery parking lot moving towards the field near that entrance.

-- EXITS 9 and 13: Exit building crossing Prince Street to College Avenue.
+Turn left on Goodman Street and enter the Memorial Art Gallery parking lot moving towards the field near that entrance. - EXITS 9 and 13: Exit building crossing Prince Street to College Avenue.
 Take College Avenue to Goodman Street and enter the Memorial Art Gallery parking lot at the Goodman Street entrance.
-Move toward field. - Once the school population has assembled in the field or parking lot at the back of the Memorial Art Gallery, the RESPONSE TEAM members will distribute signs with the FIRST PERIOD Room Numbers printed on them and student alpha lists arranged by FIRST PERIOD to teachers. - Teachers will organize students by FIRST PERIOD CLASS. - Attendance will be taken and verified with the Attendance Secretary. - Wait for further instructions.
-This will indicate whether or not the school population will be bussed to another location or will be moving to a local venue in the event of inclement weather. - Prior to leaving the building, Mr. Gill will take the four Orange, Green, Blue, and Red Portfolios with the designated signs out of the building. - All School Safety Officers are to obtain a sign from the Receptionist/Box Office based on the information listed below.
-Once in the Memorial Art Gallery field, the following four School Safety Officers will display color-coded "FLOOR SIGNS." - NAME 1.
-Mr. Edmonson - 2.
-Mrs. Springett - 3.
-Mr. Gause - 4.
-Mr. Williams
+Move toward field. - Once the school population has assembled in the field or parking lot at the back of the Memorial Art Gallery, the RESPONSE TEAM members will distribute signs with the FIRST PERIOD Room Numbers printed on them and student alpha lists arranged by FIRST PERIOD to teachers. - Teachers will organize students by FIRST PERIOD CLASS. - Teachers should notify Administrators of any students unaccounted for on your first period class roster. - Wait for further instructions.
+This will indicate whether or not the school population will be bussed to another location or will be moving to a local venue in the event of inclement weather. - Prior to leaving the building, Lead School Safety Officer will take the four Orange, Green, Blue, and Red Portfolios with the designated signs out of the building. - All School Safety Officers are to obtain a sign from the Box Office based on the information listed below.
+Once in the Memorial Art Gallery field, the following four School Safety Officers will display color-coded "FLOOR SIGNS."